 • Salt: A natural flavor enhancer to deepen the flavor.

-• Flax egg (optional): If you want more texture and ‘bite’ to your baked oats.
-Just mix 1 Tablespoon of flax meal with 3 Tablespoons of water to get 1 flax egg!
+• Flax egg (optional): The substitute for eggs.
+Use if you want more texture and ‘bite’ to your baked oats.
+It’s literally just flax seeds + water btw!

 Step-by-step Instructions